Command-line interface#

 ploomber-cloud init --from-existing

-This will prompt you to choose from a list of your existing projects.
+1. Prompt you to choose from a list of your existing projects.

 {